julien6387/supvisors/docs/dashboard.rst

 Next to it, the 'Statistics Period' box enables the user to choose the period used for the statistics of this page.
 The periods can be updated in the :ref:`supvisors_section` of the Supervisor configuration file.

-On the right side, 4 buttons are available:
+On the right side, 5 buttons are available:

     * |stop| stops all processes handled by Supervisor on this node,
     * |restart| restarts Supervisor on this node,
     * |shutdown| shuts down Supervisor on this node,
+    * |refresh| refreshes the current page,
-    * |refresh| refreshes the current page.
+    * |autorefresh| refreshes the current page and sets a periodic 5s refresh to the page.

 Processes Section
 ~~~~~~~~~~~~~~~~~